Who is an NRI?

 - Through an Indian bank account

-- Through an NRE account or an NRO account maintained with the Indian Bank
+- Through an NRE account or an NRO account maintained with Indian Bank

-What modes of payment can be used by NRI investors to pay their premiums?
+What modes of payment can be used by NRI investors to pay their premium?

 If you’re an NRI investing in ULIPs in your home country, you can pay your premium through any of these options.